Manuals

 Automating KLANG with Reaper

-Reaper’s built-in OSC functionality allows to write and read automation data for KLANG’s level as well as horizontal and vertical panning, by simply using Reaper and KLANG:app.
+Reaper’s built-in OSC functionality allows you to write and read automation data for KLANG’s level, as well as horizontal and vertical panning, by simply using Reaper and KLANG:app.
 Both programs can run on the same computer if you wish.
 Follow the next steps to set this up.

 Preparing Reaper